 - Co-authored several small open source projects including a Python-based build tool and a row-object mapper for web.py.
 Wrote articles for our programming blog, for example, on Knuth, protothreads, and bloatware.

 - Managed projects and staff.
-As a cofounder, I’m also heavily involved with the company’s business planning and decisions.
+As a cofounder, I was also heavily involved with the company’s business planning and decisions.

 Harvest Electronics – Software Engineer – October 2002 to July 2006: